cherrytrees97/cutnrun-cutntag-pipeline/README.md

 Prior to running `bowtie2_fragment_length_analysis.R`, `batch_frag_len.sh` must be run to extract the number of fragments for a given fragment size for each sample.

 ### 4: Convert SAM to BAM and BED file format
 After performing the QC, the SAM files were converted to both BAM and BED format.
-As a part of this process, the reads were also filtered to remove unmapped read pairs, and read pairs that are over 1000 bp.
+As a part of this process, the reads were also filtered to remove unmapped read pairs, and read pairs that are under 1000 bp.

 This process has been batched in `batch_sam_to_bed.sh`.
 The core commands are as follows:
 ```